Stress & Anxiety in Dogs - AniForte UK

 Some of the most common dog anxiety problems

-As pet owners we take on the personal responsibility of ensuring our furry friends are as comfortable as possible.
+As pet parents we take on the personal responsibility of ensuring our pets are as comfortable as possible.
 Few people realise that our dogs are just as susceptible to anxiety as we are, but their anxiety symptoms are often unrecognised or misdiagnosed.
 Anxiety can have a huge impact on our dog’s wellbeing, causing real psychological stress and can potentially even result in physiological responses as a consequence.

 Some of the most common dog anxiety problems are: